 3 Common Causes of Knee Pain

 Most people experience the pain and movement restriction of knee pain at some point in their lives.
 Some may have only minor or sporadic symptoms.
 However, other people may experience knee pain so severe that it can interfere with daily activities and impact their quality of life.
 At LeMoine Physical Therapy, we have many years of experience helping people with knee pain get back on their feet and live full lives.

 The severity of knee pain can vary, depending on the cause of the problem.
 Numerous conditions typically lead to knee pain.
 Here are three of them:

-Osteoarthritis is a well-known cause of knee pain, and pain in other joints as well.
-This type of arthritis usually results from wear and tear and may affect men, women, or children, although women over the age of 55 can be at the highest risk.
+Osteoarthritis is a well-known cause of knee pain and pain in other joints as well.
+This type of arthritis usually results from wear and tear and may affect men, women, or children, although women over 55 can be at the highest risk.

 Osteoarthritis causes pain as cartilage is damaged and lost.
 Without the cushioning cartilage, the shin and thigh bones may rub together and produce intense pain and movement restriction.
 This type of arthritis may also come from athletic injuries, work activities that necessitate repetitive movements, and joint malformations present at birth.

 People with osteoarthritis typically notice that the pain increases when they are active but gets better with rest.
 Osteoarthritis can lead to stiffness in the knee, especially upon standing after sitting a while or in the morning when rising from bed.
 Some osteoarthritis sufferers will hear popping, clicking, or cracking when the knee moves.
 This condition, called crepitus, is an indication of an arthritic knee as well.